 The company that brought you the ‘best travel pants ever’ and the ‘ultimate travel blazer’ is doing it again with the only dress shirt you’ll ever need.

-Why It’s the Best Wrinkle Free Travel Shirt
+A Wrinkle Free and Breathable Travel Shirt

-Like the rest of the Bluffworks clothing line, the dress shirt promises to be wrinkle-free, breathable, machine-washable and well-designed; Plus, able to blend into any environment and stand the test of time.
+Like the rest of the Bluffworks clothing line, the dress shirt is wrinkle-free, breathable, machine-washable and well-designed; Plus, able to blend into any environment and stand the test of time.
 As you can imagine, when I was asked if I’d like to review the shirt, I jumped at the chance.

 By the time I received the shirt, it had made a week-long haul across the ocean in a box to reach me.
 I took it out of the box and did a once over.
 Could it really be so wrinkle-free?
 A week in a box didn’t do it much harm.
 It did have a crease near the pocket from the journey.

 I stuffed it — literally balled it up and shoved it between some other clothes — into a packing cube and put it in my travel backpack.
 In order to be sure it wouldn’t wrinkle on me during a trip, I left it in there for a few days.
 I hate having to call the hotel front desk for an iron.
 I’m pretty sure there’s no way this thing comes out wrinkle free.